 Did you know the transition from a BS in biology to nursing can be as few as 16 months?
 It’s true.
-The ABSN program at Loyola University Chicago can put your existing natural sciences degree toward a future in one of today’s most in-demand professions.
+The ABSN track at Loyola University Chicago can put your existing natural sciences degree toward a future in one of today’s most in-demand professions.
 In other words, we give you credit for what you’ve already accomplished so that you can jump right into professional nursing study upon meeting all of our admission requirements.

 Before starting your accelerated nursing education, you must first meet the prerequisite requirements, which involve a total of 10 science and non-science courses.
 As a biology major, you probably have the best advantage over other fields of study in terms of the number of prerequisites you’ve already completed.